Locations:

 Is gaming good for your brain?

-Research into how video games affect your brain is a bit of a mixed bag.
+Research into how video games affect the brain is a bit of a mixed bag.
 For starters, the benefits you receive depend on what kind of video game is being played.
 A 2020 overview of commercial video game studies suggests different types of video games improve different cognitive functions.

 Hitting a pixelated dot back and forth allows for a different set of skills than when you’re playing a first-person shooter like Call of Duty, for example.
-Those games are also very different than building simulators like City Skylines or Civilization VII.
+Those games are also very different from building simulators like City Skylines or Civilization VII.
 Those require strategy and critical thinking.
 And when it comes to games like Wordle, our brains face a different set of challenges related to language and memory.

 Advertisement

-“When looking at video games in general, we tend to find that visuospatial effects, like hand-eye coordination, and directed attention tend to get a little better when we’re playing video games,” says Dr. Austerman.
+“When looking at video games in general, we tend to find that visuospatial effects, like hand-eye coordination, and directed attention tend to get a little better when we’re playing video games,” shares Dr. Austerman.

-What’s unclear, though, is how these benefits translate to the real world outside of gaming.
+But what’s unclear is how these benefits translate to the real world outside of gaming.

 That’s important to keep in mind when looking at these possible benefits: